olia danilevich via Pexels

-- Employer NIC stays at 15% for 2026/27 — the Secondary Threshold remains frozen at £5,000 until April 2031
+- The employer NIC rate stays at 15% from 6 April 2026, with the Secondary Threshold frozen at £5,000 until April 2031.

 The new UK tax year starts on 6 April 2026.
 For most businesses, this is a payroll admin moment.
 For sales teams running commission, it's something to think about now.